 Whether you hire a professional or design it yourself, ensure the cover is a professionally designed cover that is engaging and relevant to make a substantial impact on potential readers.
 Your book cover is your story's first impression—make it count!

-You can design a book cover for self-publishing through professional services, utilising online design platforms with customisable templates like Canva or graphic design software like Adobe InDesign or GIMP for a more hands-on approach to selling copies of your book.
+You can design a book cover for self-publishing through professional services, utilising online design platforms with customisable templates like Canva or by learning the basic book design skills in Adobe InDesign for a more hands-on approach to selling copies of your book.
 A great way to ensure success is by understanding your genre and audience and using sound design principles, particularly sharing your designs on Instagram to check how your followers initially interact with the designs.

 The cost of hiring a professional book cover designer can vary significantly based on experience level, complexity of the design, revisions, and licensing fees for images or fonts.
 It can range from a few hundred to a few thousand dollars depending on how complex your brief is and how many pages there are in your book to typeset and design.